Search results

 As the empire theme came into sharper focus, it reminded me of something I learned in my literary non-fiction MFA program 25 years ago: any non-fiction work is a selection of details and observations in service of the story you want to tell.
 When we write, we include or exclude details to tell a particular story.
 As such, even the most objective, exhaustive reporting is a selection of facts to support a particular story.

-Hao doesn’t necessarily dismiss the transformative potential of AGI, but she critically examines how the rhetoric and ideology surrounding it are used as a tool.
-Instead of debating the likelihood of AGI’s arrival, Hao’s focus is on how Sam Altman and OpenAI leverage the AGI mission to justify their actions and consolidate power.
+To be fair, Hao doesn’t explicitly dismiss the transformative potential of AGI.
+Her focus is more on how the rhetoric and ideology surrounding AGI are used as a tool.
+Instead of debating the likelihood of AGI’s arrival and its impact (as Kurzweil does), Hao’s focus is on how Sam Altman and OpenAI leverage the AGI mission to justify their actions and consolidate power.
 She highlights that the “AGI for the benefit of all humanity” mission, while potentially starting out as a sincerely held belief, has become a potent formula for empire-building.
-Hao explains how this mission is used to justify OpenAI’s actions:

 Six years after my initial skepticism about OpenAI’s altruism, I’ve come to firmly believe that OpenAI’s mission—to ensure AGI benefits all of humanity—may have begun as a sincere stroke of idealism, but it has since become a uniquely potent formula for consolidating resources and constructing an empire-esque power structure.
 It is a formula with three ingredients:

-First, the mission centralizes talent by rallying them around a grand ambition…Most consequentially, the mission remains so vague that it can be interpreted and reinterpreted—just as Napoleon did to the French Revolution’s motto—to direct the centralization of talent, capital, and resources however the centralizer wants.
+First, the mission centralizes talent by rallying them around a grand ambition. … Most consequentially, the mission remains so vague that it can be interpreted and reinterpreted—just as Napoleon did to the French Revolution’s motto—to direct the centralization of talent, capital, and resources however the centralizer wants.
 (400)

 The critiques that I lay out in this book of OpenAI’s and Silicon Valley’s broader vision are not by any means meant to dismiss AI in its entirety.
-What I reject is the dangerous notion that broad benefit from AI can only be derived from—indeed, will ever emerge from—a vision for the technology that requires the complete capitulation of our privacy, our agency, and our worth, including the value of our labor and art, toward an ultimately imperial centralization project.”
+What I reject is the dangerous notion that broad benefit from AI can only be derived from—indeed, will ever emerge from—a vision for the technology that requires the complete capitulation of our privacy, our agency, and our worth, including the value of our labor and art, toward an ultimately imperial centralization project.
 (413)

 Wrestling with moral conflict